 THE MORNING OF YOUR TEST take your usual morning medications (including blood pressure medications), at least 2 hours prior to your procedure with a small amount of water.
-(Remember to continue to hold the medications mentioned above for the remainder of the study.)
-Also, please wear a loose-fitting top or buttondown shirt.
+Also, please wear a loose-fitting top or button-down shirt.
 Please do not schedule any appointments or procedures that require you to eat or drink before your pH test.